atom/atom/docs/creating-a-package.md

-# Authoring Packages
+# Creating Packages

 Packages are at the core of Atom.
 Nearly everything outside of the main editor is handled by a package.
-That includes "core" pieces like the file tree, status bar and more.
+That includes "core" pieces like the [file tree][file-tree], [status bar][status-bar], [syntax highlighting][cs-syntax], and more.

 A package can contain a variety of different resource types to change Atom's behavior.
-The basic package layout is as follows (though not every package will have all of these directories):
+The basic package layout is as follows:

 ```text
 my-package/